Eighty three years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.

 Three weeks after the Stanbrook arrived, the Manchester Guardian reported there were: “still 1,000 men on the ship who since they left Spain have had no opportunity to wash or change their clothes and have hardly enough space to lie down.
 They are never allowed on the deck for exercise….their food consists of half a loaf of bread a day and either tinned sardines or tinned paste.”

 But the Stanbrook was not forgotten in Alicante, even after the long years of the Franco dictatorship.
-In 2014, a plaque was unveiled on the Muelle de Levante in the port.
+In April 2018, a bust of Captain Dickson was unveiled on the Muelle de Levante in the port.

 And on March 28, 2019 – exactly 80 years to the day since the Stanbrook rescue – the memory of Captain Dickson and his crew was honoured in a ceremony led by Alicante’s mayor.
 Flowers were cast into the water to remember the Stanbrook and those who fled into exile aboard her.

 Sadly the Civil War still casts a long shadow.
 Disgracefully, the Stanbrook monument was disfigured the night before the ceremony with the fascist Falange symbol and graffiti.
 Quick work by the city government cleaned up the sacrilege just in time.